15 Top-Rated Attractions & Things to Do in Tralee, Ireland

 A tall stone tower topped by a dramatic, pointed cone roof, this iconic structure dates back to 1100.
 Although not much is known about its origins, the building is thought to have been built as a monastery and founded by Bishop Lughach (one of the first Christian evangelists in the area).
 Considering its age, the tower is remarkably preserved, with only the roof having been restored.

 Surrounded by the impressive stone walls native to this region, the tower is neighbored by the ruins of a small church.
 It's thought to date back to the 15th century and was built in part using stones from an ancient church that lay in the same area.

-Insider's tip: Search for the intricate carving of the sheela-na-gig.
+Insider's tip: The tower is currently closed for renovation without a reopening date.
+Visitors can peruse the outside but will not be permitted access.
+When it does open, search for the intricate carving of the sheela-na-gig.
 This unattractive figure of a female can be found on the north window and faces the inner tower.
 These symbols were often used as a form of protection in places like churches and castles.
 This one remains the only example in an Irish round tower.

 More Related Articles on PlanetWare.com